 This course is designed to introduce undergraduate students to the basic concept of international politics/relations and the theories that have been developed to interpret problems faced by nation-states in dealing with each other.
 Emphasis will be placed in using different theoretical perspectives to interpret concrete international situations.
 The course is organized into three broad sections: (1) history, methods, and theories of international politics, (2) actors in international politics, and (3) contemporary international relations issues of the 21st century.
-This course fulfills the College of Arts & Sciences Global Citizenship requirement and the Political Science major and Foreign Service minor requirements.
-The course is taught 100% on-ground/face-to-face.
-Occasionally lecture notes will be sent to students via canvas or email attachments.
+This course fulfills the Core: Global Interdependence, the College of Arts & Sciences Global Citizenship requirement, the Political Science major, and Foreign Service minor requirements.
+For International Studies majors, it fulfills the International Politics requirement.

+The course is taught 100% on-ground.